 How a Health-to-Wealth System Actually Works

-- An employee gets a notification to complete a preventive action, like an annual physical or biometric screening, with a $0 co-pay.
+- An employee gets a notification to complete a preventive action—like an annual physical or biometric screening—with a $0 co-pay.

 - Once verified, the system reacts instantly.
-Real dollars are deposited into two places: a spendable "Wellness Wallet" for health products and an automatic contribution to a long-term retirement or savings account.
+Real dollars are deposited into two places: a spendable “Wellness Wallet” for health products and an automatic contribution to a retirement or savings account.

 For the employer, this starts as a zero-net-cost layer on top of their existing health plan.
 It’s the Trojan Horse—an easy yes that delivers immediate value without disruption.

-The Secret Sauce: Data-Driven Migration
+The Real Leverage: Data-Driven Migration

 This report doesn’t deal in promises.
 It deals in proof, showing an employer: